 Your supporting documents for your application is printed on your application.
-Most application will ask for the same documents.
+Most applications will ask for the same documents.
 Here is a list of documents you should submit with your application.
 Only submit the documents required.
-The documents should be the original or certified by a notary.
+The documents should be original or certified by a notary.
 The documents are:

 - Proof of citizenship

 - U.S. Birth Certificate